 What is a Efn (External Funding Needed)?

-External Funding Needed (EFN) is a financial concept that calculates the amount of additional funding a company needs to sustain its level of operations, given its current financial structure.
-It is determined by examining the company’s projected growth rate, current assets, liabilities, and retained earnings.
+External Funding Needed (EFN) is a financial concept that estimates the amount of additional financing a company needs to support a projected increase in sales, given its operating relationships (spontaneous assets and liabilities) and its internally generated funds (retained earnings).
 If the EFN is positive, it indicates that the company needs to secure additional financing, either through debt, equity, or a combination of both.
 If the EFN is negative, it means the company has excess funds that can be used for investment or to pay off existing debt.

 How to Calculate Efn (External Funding Needed)?